hamid-azm/my-practice-app/DEPLOYMENT_FIX.md

-# 🚨 DEPLOYMENT ERROR FIX
+# 🚨 DEPLOYMENT ERRORS FIX

-## Problem: Environment Variables Not Found During Docker Build
+## Problem 1: Backend - Environment Variables Not Found During Docker Build

 **Error**: `DB_NAME not found.
 Declare it as envvar or define a default value.`

+## Problem 2: Frontend - TypeScript Compiler Not Found

+**Error**: `sh: tsc: not found`

-## ✅ **Fixed!**
+## ✅ **Both Issues Fixed!**

+### **Backend Issue**:

-The issue was that Django was trying to load environment variables during the Docker build process, but those variables are only available when the container runs.
+Django was trying to load environment variables during the Docker build process, but those variables are only available when the container runs.

+### **Frontend Issue**:

+The production Dockerfile was only installing production dependencies (`npm ci --only=production`), but TypeScript and build tools are dev dependencies.

 ### **What I Fixed:**

+1. **Backend**:

-1. **Removed `collectstatic` from Dockerfile** - Now runs after container starts
+   - Removed `collectstatic` from Dockerfile - Now runs after container starts
-2. **Added default values** to Django settings for database configuration
+   - Added default values to Django settings for database configuration
-3. **Added proper static files configuration** for production
+   - Added proper static files configuration for production

+2. **Frontend**:
+   - Changed `npm ci --only=production` to `npm ci` to install ALL dependencies
+   - This includes TypeScript and Vite build tools needed for the build process

 ### **Updated Files:**

 - ✅ `backend/Dockerfile.production` - Removed collectstatic from build
 - ✅ `backend/myproject/settings.py` - Added default values and production config
+- ✅ `frontend/Dockerfile.production` - Install all dependencies for build

 ## 🚀 **Now Try Deployment Again:**